-Consequently, the importance of quick application delivery can’t be overemphasized, and the industry seems to already have the much-needed solution: Rapid Application Development (RAD).
+Consequently, the importance of quick application delivery can’t be overemphasized, especially due to the growing capabilities of low-code technology.
+The industry seems to already have the much-needed solution: Rapid Application Development (RAD).
 Coupled with citizen automation and development, rapid application development provides an adaptive approach to software development to ensure continuous innovation and fast turnaround.

 Today’s fast-paced environment demands solutions that leverage reusable code, ready-made components, and templates for less manual coding.
 Rapid application development and citizen development platforms like Quickbase provide the exact functions that modern IT teams need, revolutionizing application development, scaling business-led creation, and turning business users into technologists.

 With rapid application development, businesses can significantly reduce traditional software or app development delivery time, allowing them to test different features and functions quickly.
 The fun part is, organizations don’t have to wait for a complete end product to test functions.
 They can simply use prototypes to conduct tests while leveraging user feedback to change the core features and functions.

 Let’s take a deep dive into RAD to help you understand its methodology, phases, benefits, and more.

 In application development, the primary barriers to quick delivery are lack of technical skills, time, and cost.
 The rapid application development model aims to address these detractors by delivering a seamless approach to app development.
 As a result, it offers several benefits to developers, project managers, and clients across industries, including: